mblarsen/vue-browser-acl/README.md

 > Easy user access control in Vue for better UX.
 Build on top of the [browser-acl](https://github.com/mblarsen/browser-acl) package.

-* Easily manage permissions with [browser-acl](https://github.com/mblarsen/browser-acl) using rules and/or policies
+* Easily manage permissions with [browser-acl](https://github.com/mblarsen/browser-acl) using rules and/or
+  policies (rules using classes)
 * Adds `v-can` directive with simple syntax:
   - `v-can:edit="post"` an instance on the component
   - `v-can:create="'Post'"` (the type)